citronlime/bbq/README.md

 8. Using .intro > * {} to write styles for all direct children not the nested ones
 9. Using box-sizing: border-box for having paddings and borders included in widths
 10. What type of styling should be put on the body
+11. Using h1 + p to write styles for the first direct child of the h1.
+The first p element after h1